 To see the full infographic and learn about Health Informatics job and salary information.
 Provided by USF Health.

 Demand for health informatics jobs is predicted to increase over the next decade.
-To stay viable, employers must offer a competitive health informatics salary.
-To meet the goal of impending deadlines, medical facilities from hospitals to nursing homes are scrambling to find leaders to help drive professional teams toward the successful completion of the mandated goals.
-Learn about some
+Medical facilities from hospitals to nursing homes are scrambling to find qualified professionals to help successfully complete federally mandated goals to implement the “meaningful use” of electronic health and medical records.

 This executive level leader combines a penchant for technology with a wide array of “people skills” aimed at integrating and organizing the flow of data across different divisions.
 These leaders are also responsible for: